S3ak/fed-astro/src/pages/en/javascript-2/ca/ca.md

 5. Plan your approach, desired features and work strategy.
 6. Implement the required features as per your work plan.

-   > **Note:** All PRs should be made to `js2`, not to the default branch.
-For example, branch `search-functionality` should be created from, and merged into, branch `js2`.
+   > **Note:** All PRs should be made to `staging`, not to the default branch.
+For example, branch `search-functionality` should be created from, and merged into, branch `staging`.

 7. Submit a link to your repository at the correct branch on the Moodle forum for peer review.
 8. Review 2 of your peers projects.
-(4 per team)

    > **Watch:** [Video: Branching and providing feedback](https://vimeo.com/725676411/fabede2ebb)

-9. Open a Pull Request from `js2` into the default branch.
+9. Open a Pull Request from `staging` into the default branch.
 Contact a teacher on Discord for their feedback.
 If there is a particular area of concern, please ensure to pass this on with your request.
 Add this teacher as a reviewer on your PR.
 Please make sure to plan for this review prior to your deadline.
 10. Implement the feedback gathered from your review, but leave the PR open.
 11. Deliver the link to this PR in Moodle.
 A passing submission will be approved and merged by the reviewer.
 This is a direct analogue of the professional review process.